ItsAkarsh05/ItsAkarsh05/README.md

 ---

-I'm a **B.Tech CSE (Cyber Security)** student at LNCT Bhopal, currently wrapping up an internship at **Heybobo.ai** where I've been building GenAI pipelines, LLM workflows, and cross-platform mobile apps.
-I love the intersection of **AI engineering** and **security research** — from RAG systems to network vulnerability scanners.
+I'm a **GenAI-focused Software Developer** building real-world AI systems that go beyond demos.

+I’ve developed **LLM-powered applications, RAG pipelines, and AI workflows**, with hands-on experience in designing scalable backends using FastAPI and crafting cross-platform apps with Flutter.

+My work spans from **AI Systems** to **real-time applications and security tools**, reflecting my interest in the intersection of **AI engineering and software development**.

+Currently focused on **agentic AI, system design, and production-ready AI architectures** — aiming to build systems that are not just intelligent, but **reliable, efficient, and impactful**.
 ---

 ## 🛠 Tech Stack